-This beautiful Puritan prayer is from The Valley of Vision: A Collection of Puritan Prayers & Devotions.
+This is a portion of a beautiful Puritan prayer from The Valley of Vision: A Collection of Puritan Prayers & Devotions.

 cast off that I might be brought in,

 trodden down as an enemy that I might be welcomed as a friend,

 surrendered to hell’s worst that I might attain heaven’s best,